 Sex toys can be a fun, easy, low-risk way to explore sex and sexuality.
 You can enjoy sex toys by yourself, with a partner, or with a group of partners.
-There are many different kinds to choose from, so you can explore your options to find what works for you.
+There are many different kinds to choose from, so you can explore what works for you!

 Choosing a sex toy – porous jelly or non-porous?

 A big part of choosing the right sex toy for you is whether you want a porous jelly toy or non-porous toy, like silicone, metal, or glass.
 Non-porous toys are generally safer for your body, but porous toys can be cheaper, and you can make them safer by using them with condoms.

 - Are often made from things like jelly, vinyl, PVC, sili-gel, cyberskin, and other soft materials.